avaishy/avaishy/README.md

-We are using react-pdf which is just a wrapper around PDFjs. we follow the following documentation :[ https://www.npmjs.com/package/react-pdf ] for integrating the react-pdf in our application. but we are not able to use this package in amex due to  Content Security Policy.
+We are currently facing challenges integrating the react-pdf library into our React application.
+This package is essentially a wrapper around PDF.js, and we have been following the official documentation (react-pdf on npm) for implementation.

+However, within the Amex environment, we are unable to use this package successfully due to Content Security Policy (CSP) restrictions.
+Despite multiple attempts over the past month, the integration continues to fail because the underlying PDF.js rendering requires script permissions that are restricted by our CSP configuration.

-we try to fing out the solution in #one-dev channel in slack there response is :
+To find a potential solution, we reached out to the #one-dev Slack channel for guidance.
+Their response highlighted that:
-React-pdf is just a wrapper around PDFjs.
-Integrating PDFjs in a React application is not trivial.
-I'd consider:
+	•	React-pdf is only a wrapper around PDF.js, and integrating PDF.js directly into a React application is not trivial.
-Exploring whether rendering a PDF inside your application worth the complexity this adds Looking through other team's implementations. and
+	•	It may be worth reconsidering whether rendering PDFs inside our application justifies the additional complexity.
+	•	We should also explore how other internal teams have implemented PDF rendering, or consider alternative approaches.
-If you have been trying to use this package for a month, maybe it's not the best choice within Amex.
+	•	If this issue has persisted for over a month, react-pdf might not be the most suitable option within the Amex environment.